 14 Reference Questions to Ask a Tenant’s Previous Landlord

-While the most important reference to call is probably an applicant’s current employer, a close second would be a previous landlord.
+One of the most important references to call is an applicant’s previous landlord.
 They are the only ones that can answer many question about the applicant’s rental history.

 Why Is it So Important to Talk to a Prior Landlord?

-During the screening process, your goal is to put together the puzzle pieces to construct a full picture about potential tenants.
-Background checks, current employers, and the application can give you a pretty decent idea who you’re dealing with, but prior landlords are the only ones who really know how your applicant is as a tenant.
+During the screening process, you aim to assemble the puzzle pieces to construct a full picture of potential tenants.
+Background checks, current employers, and the application can give you a pretty decent idea of who you’re dealing with, but prior landlords are the only ones who really know how your applicant is as a tenant.

 Failure to do your due diligence on this step will more likely lead to evictions (which can cost you $3,500 or more) and vacancies (which cost $2,000 per month in lost rent).